mattxwang/world.ac/PLAN.md

 Delegates not registering from UCC will have 4 preferred plenaries, in order of preference.
 We need to assign all of these delegates their plenaries, "optimally".
 Remember that UCC students also need to be included; while the framework of this system needs to be developed, we won't be legitmately running it until step 2 is done.

 We had talked about using a "lotto" "first come first serve" system.
-Will be discussed later.
+Basically, we'd give 1st plenary preferences on a first registration basis until those run out; then we'd move on to 2nd preference, 3rd preference, etc.

 <h4>Plenary Selection for UCC (2)</h4>
 UCC students, since they aren't completing the reg-form, need to have a method of selecting their plenaries.
 We'll email them a link to a part of the WAC website where they input their UCC email, and select their plenaries of their choosing.
 We have two ways of doing this; doing it on account.php, or on another part of the website.